geert-janklaps/recap-2024-getting-started-with-typescript-codejam/exercises/ex2/README.md

 ![CAP Project - Comparing JavaScript vs TypeScript](images/10.png)

-In this overview, I'll use the source code line numbers and highlight the most important changes.
+In this overview, I'll use the source code line numbers and highlight the most important changes. (comparison is done using above screenshot, the actual files don't contain the additional spacing)

 - line 1: Importing the CDS package using the import statement instead of the require statement.
 (Want to understand the difference between require & import?
 Check out following [link](https://medium.com/@interviewer.live/require-vs-import-in-node-js-understanding-the-difference-e45ae1d2e2d3))